Career Opportunities - State Special Schools

 - Maintain positive and productive relationships with TSD Alumni, community, advocacy groups, parents, faculty, staff, and students.

 The Tennessee Department of Education has placed an emphasis on improved achievement and post-secondary outcomes for students with disabilities.
 Moreover, we expect to see faster growth for students who are the furthest behind.
 Thus, the Superintendent must be well-versed and competent in both the management of daily operations and the delivery of high-quality academic instruction.

-All applicants must hold a Master’s Degree or higher, Tennessee teaching and administrative licenses and/or meet the teaching and administrative licensing requirements.
-Candidates must also have a minimum of five years of district- or school-level leadership experience, preferably in a Principal role or higher.
+Applicants must hold a Master’s Degree or higher, Tennessee teaching and administrative licenses and/or meet the teaching and administrative licensing requirements.
+Candidates must also have a minimum of five years of district- or school-level leadership experience, preferably at a Principal role or higher.
 Preference is given to applicants who hold a Deaf endorsement and/or have direct experience working with students with hearing loss.